bitcoin-wallets/bounties/bounties/Shopify_plugin.md

 ## Reward

-The successful completion and testing of the plugin by the XPR Consortium will be rewarded with $10,000 USD.
+The successful completion and testing of the plugin by the XPR Consortium will be rewarded with $10,000 USD worth of XPR tokens.

 ## How to Claim this Bounty